Something Different (1920 film): Cast

-Reviews and Public Opinion
+Reviews and public opinion

 Something Different received a multitude of mixed opinions during its time in theaters, and despite Realart Pictures’ aggressive advertising near the start of its lifetime, viewers’ reviews gradually grew more critical as they moved on to delve into other, more entertaining films.
 As such, Something Different eventually faded from public memory, and soon it disappeared from physical records altogether, becoming one of the countless lost films of the silent era.

 Upon the film’s release in December 1920, positive commentary mostly came from articles written by Realart, who claimed that the film would be a massive success.
 The 1920 November-December issue of Motion Picture News, published in November of that year, featured an article from Realart praising the work of director Roy William Niell and his “rare technique and imaginative power,” hoping to generate excitement for the “masterpiece” film Something Different before it was released.
-Shortly after, in January 1921, The Exhibitor’s Herald praised the film’s breathtaking scenery and youthful energy, and it was projected to find success in the box office.
+Shortly after, in January 1921, The Exhibitors Herald praised the film’s breathtaking scenery and youthful energy, and it was projected to find success in the box office.
 In the following months, theaters across the country continued to show the film and viewers gave it positive reviews, albeit less so in later months.
-Multiple editions of The Moving Picture World showed that Something Different was still being shown as late as March 1921, and The Exhibitor’s Herald still listed the film under the “Guide to Current Pictures” in June.
+Multiple editions of The Moving Picture World showed that Something Different was still being shown as late as March 1921, and The Exhibitors Herald still listed the film under the “Guide to Current Pictures” in June.

 At the same time, however, critical reviews became more negative over time as they commented on what they perceived as a weak plot held up only by impressive imagery and the presence of Constance Binney, a popular actress as the lead role.
-In The Exhibitor’s Herald from April 1921, critic J. H. Vaugham wrote “It’s a shame to waste good direction, photography, and cast on such a frail theme. ...Does not give the star a fair chance.”
+In The Exhibitors Herald from April 1921, critic J. H. Vaugham wrote “It’s a shame to waste good direction, photography, and cast on such a frail theme. ...Does not give the star a fair chance.”
 Moreover, in Wid’s Daily from January 1921, an article titled “Pleasing Star But Story Only Mildly Interesting” disdainfully reviewed Something Different, noting that, on top of Binney’s lackluster performance, the plot overall was both confusing and boring.
 Over time, the combination of negative reviews, the ever-present wave of new films, and the rise of sound films led to the disappearance of Something Different.
 It lost its initial popularity and its relevance by the start of the sound era, and although there is no record of how the film itself was lost, there is a high probability that it was intentionally destroyed.